Puerto Ricans in New York City: Tabaqueros

 Tabaqueros are tobacco workers.
 The tobacco industry was extremely popular but increased in popularity and manufacturing during the first decade of the United States domination of exportation.
-By 1901, exportation Puerto Rico's shifted from importing to exporting, and cigar making began to increase.
+By 1901, Puerto Rico shifted from importing to exporting, and cigar making began to increase.
 By the 1920s, the Puerto Rican tobacco-processing industry exports grew thirty times from when it began in 1901.
-This provided thousands of migrants with job opportunities to move to the United States in search for a better economically.
+That provided thousands of migrants with job opportunities to move to the United States in search of better economic opportunities.

-During this time of industrial prosperity the Puerto Rican community grew in cities like New York City.
+During this time of industrial prosperity, the Puerto Rican community grew in cities like New York City.
 Bernardo Vega explained in his memoir, Memoirs of Bernardo Vega the lifestyle of the working Puerto Rican community in New York City more importantly the tabaquero culture.
 Tabaqueros were very politically and socially involved in their communities, and were successfully organized collectively as a group.
 Politically tabaqueros were suspected of socialist orientation, and were influenced by the Jewish Workmen Circle, that were mutual aid societies of the working-class socialists.
-These mutual aid groups, tobacco worker's associations were no mimic to those of already established by other ethnic working class, mainly they were recreated organizations that were known to the workers back on the island.
-The life of a tabaquero was very simple during these times, but were a very progressive working community that understood how cultural form/discrimination could reflect political will towards the community.
+Those mutual aid groups and tobacco worker's associations were no mimic to those existing for other working class of other ethnic groups and recreated organizations that were known to the workers back on the island.
+The life of a tabaquero was then very simple, but it was a very progressive working community, which understood how cultural form/discrimination could reflect political will towards the community.
 The Tabaqueros held a sense of pride in their work as well as their eloquent knowledge of politics and culture, which they would learn during working hours and events of associations like Circulo de Tabaqueros.
 Hand rolling cigars gave pride to the workers as they found this job to be more on the artistic side rather than domestic.
 They thought of themselves more like an "artist rather than a worker."